The National Association for

 so we can hear NARTH's explanation on how such abhorrent and racially

-insensitive content found its way onto the group's website."
+insensitive content found its way onto the group's web site."
+2,3,4

 Rekers (1948-) is a psychologist and a Southern Baptist minister.
 He is an emeritus professor of Neuropsychiatry & Behavioral Science at the University of South Carolina School of Medicine.
-Along with James Dobson, founder of the fundamentalist Christian group Focus on the Family, he was on the founding board of the Family Research Council.
-He is a former officer and scientific advisor to NARTH.
+Along with James Dobson, he founded the fundamentalist Christian group Focus on the Family.
+He was on the founding board of the Family Research Council.
+He was a former officer and scientific advisor to NARTH.

 According to Wikipedia:

-On 2010-MAY-04, the Miami New Times reported that Rekers had been photographed at the local airport in the company of a 20-year-old "rent boy" who went by the pseudonym "Lucien; he was later identified as Jo-Vanni Roman.
-Roman advertised his services on Rentboy.com, which bills itself as the "World's largest escort site...
-Find the right man for you!"
+On 2010-MAY-04, the Miami New Times reported that Rekers had been photographed at the local airport in the company of a 20-year-old "rent boy" who went by the pseudonym: Lucien.

-He has since separated from NARTH, and is not on the Family Research Council board.
+Rekers has since separated from NARTH, and is no longer on the Family Research Council board.

 The following information sources were used to prepare and update the above